bernardosecades/zaslink/README.md

 - sharesecret_web_1

 In the container "sharesecret_web_1" we already compile two binary (server and purge) in the Dockerfile and run the server.
-If you want to execute the binary "purge":
+If you want to execute the binary "purge" (delete from database all secrets expired):

 ```bash
 docker exec -it sharesecret_web_1 ./cmd/purge/purge